Adding a Databricks source in DvSum:

 Step 1: Go to the Data Sources tab and click on Add Source button.
 A modal will open which will ask us to choose a data source that is to be added.
 Select Databricks source, provide some source name and Save it.

 Step 2: Once the source is saved, we will be redirected to the connection settings detail page of this new Databricks source.
-First, select the SAWS which is set up and is currently up and running.
+First, enable the checkbox of On-premise Web Service and then select the SAWS which is set up and is currently up and running.
 Now the host information can be authenticated by Access Token or Client Secret.

 Scenario 1: Authentication using Access Token